arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Theamountofpracticeisprovided/Overcomingpracticelimitationsimposedbythecurriculum/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Overcoming practice limitations imposed by the curriculum "
+title: 'Overcoming practice limitations imposed by the curriculum '
-nav_order: Overcomingpracticelimitationsimposedbythecurriculum
-has_children: false
 ---
 # Overcoming practice limitations imposed by the curriculum